CodeKitch/sw_cli/README.md

 # In A Galaxy Far Far Away

-`In A Galaxy Far Far Away` is a command-line interface (CLI) application that fetches data through an external website's application programming interface (API).
-The fetched data is then instantiated into an object which is selectable with configured properties, whose data is displayed.
+__*In A Galaxy Far Far Away*__ is a command-line interface (CLI) application that fetches data through an external website's application programming interface (API).
+The fetched data is then instantiated into Objects which are selectable, having configured property attributes, whose data is invoked and displayed through user control.

 ## Installing / Getting started